ayonious/nested-rules-engine/README.md

 ### Inputs

-<code> variables </code>  Collection of values on which rule engine will execute
-You can change these collection of variables (Add/Edit/Delte them) as you traverse the decision tree of rules.
+1. `variables`  Collection of values on which rule engine will execute You can change these collection of variables (Add/Edit/Delte them) as you traverse the decision tree of rules.

-<code> functions </code>  Collection of functions that decide which way the tree should be traversed.
+2. `functions`  Collection of functions that decide which way the tree should be traversed.

 * In case the function indicates a final decision in tree (leaf of decision tree): Output can be anything that you want to see as `result`
 * In case the function is makes an intermediate decision (branch of decision tree): if output is `true`: this means this branch should be traversed
  else: the function will be executed

-<code> rules </code>  Decision Tree that will be traversed by this Rule Engine
+3. `rules`  Decision Tree that will be traversed by this Rule Engine

-<code> options </code>
+4. `options`
 * verbose(boolean): Makes Sure you get enough logs while engine goes through all decision tree
 * multiple(boolean): You can run multiple Decision Trees based on same inputs.
 Input sets are shared between each tree

 ### Outputs
-<code> result </code>: Result of the engine execution. format of Result will be defined by you through `functions`
+`result`: Result of the engine execution. format of Result will be defined by you through `functions`

-<code> logs </code>: Detailed logs while engine got executed (by default its disabled)
+`logs`: Detailed logs while engine got executed (by default its disabled)

 ## Hard Examples
 1. Example with verbose output, multiple executions [Find Here] (https://github.com/ayonious/nested-rules-engine/blob/master/test/multirun-verbose-example.js)